dynatrace-oss/terraform-provider-dynatrace/docs/resources/cloudfoundry_credentials.md

 ### Required

-- **api_url** (String) The URL of the Cloud Foundry foundation credentials.
+- `api_url` (String) The URL of the Cloud Foundry foundation credentials.
 The URL must be valid according to RFC 2396.
 Leading or trailing whitespaces are not allowed.
-- **login_url** (String) The login URL of the Cloud Foundry foundation credentials.
+- `login_url` (String) The login URL of the Cloud Foundry foundation credentials.
 The URL must be valid according to RFC 2396.
 Leading or trailing whitespaces are not allowed.
-- **name** (String) The name of the Cloud Foundry foundation credentials.
+- `name` (String) The name of the Cloud Foundry foundation credentials.
 Allowed characters are letters, numbers, whitespaces, and the following characters: `.+-_`.
 Leading or trailing whitespace is not allowed.
-- **username** (String) The username of the Cloud Foundry foundation credentials.
+- `username` (String) The username of the Cloud Foundry foundation credentials.
 Leading and trailing whitespaces are not allowed.

 ### Optional

-- **active** (Boolean) The monitoring is enabled (`true`) or disabled (`false`) for given credentials configuration.
+- `active` (Boolean) The monitoring is enabled (`true`) or disabled (`false`) for given credentials configuration.
 If not set on creation, the `true` value is used.
 If the field is omitted during an update, the old value remains unaffected.
-- **id** (String) The ID of this resource.
-- **password** (String, Sensitive) The password of the Cloud Foundry foundation credentials.
+- `password` (String, Sensitive) The password of the Cloud Foundry foundation credentials.
-- **unknowns** (String) Any attributes that aren't yet supported by this provider
+- `unknowns` (String) Any attributes that aren't yet supported by this provider

+### Read-Only

+- `id` (String) The ID of this resource.